TheCyberLepricon/Pose-estimation-demonstrator/README.md

 ### The installation of the program

-Open Visual Studio Code
+1. Open Visual Studio Code
-Press on "Clone from repository"
+2. Press on "Clone from repository"
-Enter the following url:
+3. Enter the following url:
-Choose your prefered folder to store the program
+4. Choose your prefered folder to store the program
-Open the program
+5. Make sure you are in the chosen folder
-Open the terminal beneath
+6. Open the terminal beneath
-Put in the terminal: "pip install mediapipe opencv-python" When that is installed press "Run python file" in the top right corner.
+7. Put in the terminal: "pip install mediapipe opencv-python"
+8. When that is installed press "Run python file" in the top right corner.